dougalcom/otp/README.md

 # otp
-One-time-pad message encryption program written in Python.
-Encrypt a text message using OTP encryption.
-Includes a built-in key generator when encrypting, or you may provide your own.
+<p>One-time-pad message encryption program written in Python.<br/>

-<p>This software will encrypt or decrypt a text message.<br/>
+This software will encrypt or decrypt a text message.<br/>
 This software utilizes an encryption technique that, if used properly, cannot be cracked.</p>

 <h2>Use Guide</h2>